Exploring the wildlife of Little Assynt

 Fieldwork.
 There have been three visits so far (see below), mainly focussed on the woodlands of Torr Mor, on the southern edge of Little Assynt.

 Future fieldwork.
 Two of the AFC field meetings later this year are on Little Assynt.
-On Saturday 12th August 2018, Stephen Moran will be exploring the insect life of the eastern shores of Loch Beannach, as far round as Ruigh Coinich.
+On Saturday 12th August 2018, Stephen Moran will be exploring the insect life of the eastern shores of Loch Beannach, as far round as Ruigh Coinich (This outing was postponed due to illness).
 On Sunday 16th September 2018, Bruce Ing will be leading a fungus foray along the Loop Path.
-For further details see those dates on our Events page.

 If you would be interested in helping with the Project please contact Ian Evans or Gwen Richards on email@example.com, thank you.